Become a Valued Volunteer at Hope Hospice

 “As a volunteer, I am proud to represent Hope Hospice in the community – it’s a jewel in our community that I think everyone should know about it.”

 “I wasn’t comfortable visiting people in their homes but working in the office and with the special events still made me feel like I was contributing.”

 A compassionate heart is what’s needed most. to make someone feel cared for at the very end of life.
 If you posses maturity, a positive outlook on life, empathy, flexibility, humor, and the willingness to help others as part of our interdisciplinary team, then Hope Hospice clients need you!

 Volunteers are needed to work in the office filing, organizing materials, preparing mailings and helping with general office work.
 Volunteers can work a few hours weekly or be "on-call" for special projects.
 Office experience preferred.
 Office hours are Monday – Friday 9am- 5 pm.
 Must be at least 16 years old.

 Vigil volunteers offer a calm presence at the bedside of someone during their active dying process.
 Training is provided to learn to be a vigil volunteer.
 You must be at least 18 years old and commit to 4 hour shifts.

-Home Care Volunteer (Taking Applications for fall training)
+Home Care Volunteer (Taking Applications for summer training)